GetSafariTours

 Safaris continue year-round, including during the rainy season.
 While occasional showers are expected, the scenery is greener, wildlife is still abundant, and prices are generally lower.

 Yes.
 US citizens require a multiple-entry visa costing $100, while UK and EU citizens typically pay $50.
 Visas can be obtained on arrival at major airports, including Kilimanjaro (JRO) and Dar es Salaam (DAR), but queues can be long.
 We strongly recommend applying for a Tanzania e-Visa online at least 2–3 weeks before travel to save time on arrival.
+For the step-by-step process, read our Tanzania visa guide.

 Pack light, comfortable clothing suitable for warm days and cool mornings.
 We recommend: